angular-package/testing/README.md

 ## Instance of

-Possible names of javascript objects that can be checked by the [`instanceof`](js-instanceof) operator.
+Possible names of javascript objects that can be checked by the [`instanceof`][js-instanceof] operator.

 ```typescript
 const value: any = new Object({});